BacterialCommunitiesAndPopulation/Thursday19thMay/Thursday_afternoon.md

 #Compare the core tree vs genealogy

 For comparing two trees we will use a script developed by by Morgan N. Price in Adam Arkin's group at Lawrence Berkeley National Lab.
-You can find the perl script in the directory *scripts* For interpreting the results please check http://meta.microbesonline.org/fasttree/treecmp.html
+You can find the perl script in the directory *scripts*.
+For interpreting the results please check http://meta.microbesonline.org/fasttree/treecmp.html

 ```